 All cats should be allowed to express normal behaviours.
-A normal behaviour is the way an animal acts in its natural environment.
-Enough space, proper shelter and housing as well as company of the animals own kind, encourages the expression of normal behaviours.
+A normal behaviour is the way an animal acts in their natural environment.
+Enough space, proper shelter and housing as well as company of the animal's own kind, encourages the expression of normal behaviours.

 This law is called the Animal Welfare Act.
 The Animal Welfare Act says that your animal has five groups of welfare needs.
 These are five groups of things that animals need to be healthy and happy.
 These five welfare needs are called the Five Freedoms.

-Under the Animal Welfare Act all animal guardians (owners) need to provide these five groups of things for their animals.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
 One of these Five Freedoms is: Freedom to Express Normal Behaviour.
-In this section you will learn about this freedom and how you can make sure your cat or kitten receives the exercise and enrichment he or she needs to be free to express his or her normal behaviour.
+In this section you will learn about this freedom and how you can make sure your cat or kitten receives the exercise and enrichment he/she needs to be free to express his/her normal behaviour.

 Socialisation is one of the most important things you and your family can do for your kitten.
 This means letting them gradually meet people and other pets.
 Allow them to experience everyday sights and normal household sounds in positive and friendly ways, especially in their first few months of life.

 With kind and gentle handling and friendly contact every day, your family’s new kitten should soon be comfortable with you and their new home.
 If there are very young children in your home (younger brothers, sisters or cousins), teach them that a kitten is not a toy – they are living creatures with feelings who must be treated with gentleness and respect.

 Make sure an adult in your household gets professional advice straight away for any behaviour problems that your cat may begin to show.